 These services are available upon request.
-Residential care in Assisted Living or the Hoy Health Care Center will be available at a ten percent discount of the then current per diem rate.
+Residential care in Assisted Living or the Hoy Health Care Center will be available at the selected membership agreement option.

 • Social, Educational, Recreational, Wellness and Cultural Programs On and Off Campus) - Members shall enjoy all social, wellness, educational, recreational, and cultural programs and amenities on campus on the same basis as residents of Westminster-Canterbury.
 There shall be no fees for use of such on-campus services and amenities that are higher than the fees charged to Permanent Residents.
-When suchamenities and services are free of additional charge for Permanent Residents, thoseservices shall be free of additional fees for Members.
+When such amenities and services are free of additional charge for Permanent Residents, those services shall be free of additional fees for Members.